-You will have a drip running into a vein in your arm, which will give you fluids until you are able to eat and drink on your own again.

-You may have a catheter inserted to help drain away the urine and blood.
+You will have a drip running into a vein in your arm, which will give you fluids until you are eating and drinking again.
+There will be a flexible tube (called a catheter) going up the penis into your bladder, to drain away the urine and blood.
 There may also be fluid running through the catheter to flush out blood from the bladder.
-A drainage bag is attached to the catheter and you may find that it looks very bloodstained.
-Please note that this is normal and will resolve on its own usually within 2-3 days.
+A drainage bag is attached to the catheter and you may find that it looks very blood stained, this is normal, and will resolve on its own with time.